 There is a new scam hitting our area.
 Several of our customers have received a phone call stating that their electricity will be disconnected unless they pay immediately.
-Some customers are being told to go to Walmart and purchase a Blue Walmart Prepaid Credit Card.
+Some customers are being told to go to Walmart and purchase a Blue Walmart Prepaid Credit Card others are told to call an 800 number.
 These calls are NOT coming from Trinity PUD.
 If in doubt always call our office, not a toll free number.

 P.O.
 Box 1216

 26 Ponderosa Ln.

 (530) 623-4564 Administration